 A landscape designer will look at your garden (size, geography, aspect, climate) and how you use it (relaxing, growing veg, cooking, parking, kids’ play area), and come up with designs that really work with our outside space and lifestyle.

 The professional designer will see opportunities that we mere mortals may have overlooked.
-They can also build in features such as water harvesting to make sure different aspects of your garden work together.
+They can also suggest features such as water harvesting to make sure different aspects of your garden work together.

 Like a buildings’ architect, they’ll look at how you use the garden as the “flow” of movement around it (how people, pets and even vehicles interact with the space).